-Students will access a breadth of learning to include English, Maths, ICT, Science, PSHE, RE, RSE, PE and additional work related and community based activities to prepare them for their Adulthood.
+Students will access a breadth of learning to include English, Maths, ICT, Science, History, Geography, Art, Music, Physical Education (PE), and Religious Education (RE).
+They will also cover a preparing for adulthood curriculum to include PSHE, RSE and additional work related and community based activities.
 All lessons are differentiated to meet individual needs and taught in a creative way to maximise engagement and promote student led learning.
 All students will be given opportunities to work towards their EHCP outcomes.
 Embedded throughout the student's learning is a focus on social communication, emotional regulation and physical development.
 Skills Builder underpins learning for students.